syednaved1/Ca1/README.md

 ## Security
 Non cloud: sectors such as government and banking industries have Sensitive information, its privacy and security which an on premises provides.
-Security is primary issue for some enterprises therefore they use on premises environment but it comes with high cost and maintenance.
+Security is primary issue for some enterprises therefore they use on premises environment but it comes with high cost and maintenance.(team cleo)

 Cloud: The biggest obstacle to the adoption of cloud computing is still security concerns.
 Cloud security breaches have been widely reported, and this has worried IT organizations all around the world.
 The hazards to security range from employee personal information like login credentials to the theft of intellectual property.